rust-lang/book/src/ch13-00-functional-features.md

 ### Representation: Closures are a Struct

-Closures don't have any further performance penalty over regular fn calls
+Closures don’t have any further performance penalty over regular fn calls